Anderson localisation in two dimensions: insights from Localisation Landscape Theory, exact diagonalisation, and time-dependent simulations: Effect of realistic experimental features

 To determine whether it is the total energy or only the kinetic energy part that sets localisation properties, we perform a ramp test, as illustrated in Fig.~\ref{ramp}.
 The basic idea is to use a potential ramp before the atoms enter the disorder to change their kinetic energy while keeping the total fixed, and observe their transit through the channel.
 We wish to compare two wavepackets, both translating 1D Gaussians, but with different energies.
 We use larger reservoirs than usual to accommodate the ramp and perform all tests with this geometry.
 First, we propagate both initial conditions with a flat background for comparison.
 We then create two ramps (before the noise begins) that change the potential energy of the two wavepackets by the difference between them.
 The high energy wavepacket travels through the ramp-up and the low energy one through a ramp-down potential.
 The same noise realisation is used for all four simulations.
 While reflection at the entrance to the channel depends somewhat on the presence and nature of the ramp potential, the results are unmistakable: wavepackets with the same kinetic energy at the point of entering the noisy section of the potential behave the same way, while those with different kinetic energies but the same total behave differently.

-Note that in the ramp test just described, there was no acceleration in the section of the potential that contained the disorder.
+This result is perfectly sensible: it states that as long as the noisy potential ``lives'' on a flat background, this background energy can be set as the reference point for measuring energy (as absolute energy shifts are irrelevant).
+Then the only factor determining localisation physics is the energy of the probing wave, initiated outside the disorder, at the point when it is about to enter the random potential, relative to this background zero-energy mark, that is, the kinetic energy alone.
+In other words, because of our choice of the reference energy, when the atoms arrive at the noisy potential, their potential energy is nil by definition and all energy is in kinetic form.
+Therefore, a non-uniform potential landscape outside of the noisy region is not fundamentally interesting: all one needs to know is how much kinetic energy the wavefunction has at the point of entering the disorder.

 We now wish to find out whether adding an acceleration to the disordered system proper makes it impossible to localise the atoms completely, or if by changing noise parameters, it is still possible to achieve practically full attenuation of the density in the channel, which would indicate that acceleration does not fundamentally destroy localisation but rather just increases the kinetic energy of the atoms and thus weakens it.

 We perform the following test, illustrated in Fig.~\ref{Atest}.
 We use a low-energy 1D Gaussian wavepacket and begin from a given set of system parameters where the density essentially decays to zero within the length of the channel with a flat background potential.
 Then we add on an acceleration, and indeed a large fraction of the atoms now transmits to the second reservoir.
 Progressively increasing $L$ causes a smaller fraction of the atoms to transmit, but does not induce strong localisation inside the channel.
 Observing the dynamics, it is not obvious that increasing $L$ further would lead to strong localisation.
 However, doubling the fill factor or the scatterer height (with the original channel length) immediately causes strong localisation in the channel, with little arriving in $R_2$.
 Increasing $L$ in both cases confirms that only a short further channel length was needed to attain an essentially full decay of the density.